lofcz/FastCloner/README.md

 var clone = FastCloner.FastCloner.DeepClone(new { Hello = "world", MyList = new List<int> { 1 } });
 ```

-⭐ **That's it!** _Feel free to map this method to your extension so if you need to migrate in the future it's a matter of just switching that method.
+⭐ **That's it!** _Feel free to map this method to your extension, so if you need to migrate in the future, it's just a matter of switching that method.
 We intentionally don't ship our own `.DeepClone()` extension method.
-If you don't have one yet, just copy this into your project:_
+If you don't have one yet, copy the following method into your project:_

 ```cs
 [return: NotNullIfNotNull(nameof(obj))]